Explore this course:

 -

 The availability of software, hardware and data for geographical information systems (GIS) has increased rapidly in recent years.
-The wide array of new open source GIS applications and a proliferation of spatial open data has created exciting new possibilities for research in the field.
-This module is therefore focused on developing analysis and visualisation skills using open source software (focusing on QGIS) and in data handling and analysis.
+Alongside this, there have been exciting developments in cartography and visualisation methods.
+This module is focused on developing analysis and visualisation skills using a range of software but with particular focus on QGIS, the leading open-source desktop GIS.
 Students will learn through a combination of computer workshops and lectures and be exposed to the latest developments in the field.
 Assessment is by means of a spatial data visualisation and analysis project.

 -

-This module aims to provide a range of supporting skills for home and international students, which will help you get the most out of your learning in Sheffield, and to prepare you for professional employment development at the end of your studies.
-The module has three elements: 1.
-Cultures of Learning - understanding how we teach at Sheffield, and how to get the most out of your study 2.
-Academic English (assessment support).
-The sessions are particularly relevant to your assessment preparation.
-3. Employability Skills - preparing you for careers within planning, design, real estate, global development, GIS and related professional areas.
+This module aims to provide a range of supporting skills for home and international students, which will help you get the most out of your learning in Sheffield, and to prepare you for professional employment and career development at the end of your studies.
+The module has two elements: 1.
+Cultures of Learning and Professional Skills - understanding how we teach at Sheffield, how to get the most out of your study and how to develop key generic professional/soft skills 2.
+Employability Skills - preparing you for careers within planning, design, real estate, GIS and related professional areas.

 Core modules: